posaakhil/Akhil-cyberemail-bomber-/README.md

 # subscribe our channel:posa veeram in youtube
 # Warning this is for only a educational purpose only *# no illegal activites
 # iam not responsible for any illegal activities you done this is only educational purpose only!
+# LEGAL NOTICE
+## THIS SOFTWARE IS PROVIDED FOR EDUCATIONAL USE ONLY!
+IF YOU ENGAGE IN ANY ILLEGAL ACTIVITY THE AUTHOR DOES NOT TAKE ANY RESPONSIBILITY FOR IT.
+BY USING THIS SOFTWARE YOU AGREE WITH THESE TERMS.